 Each line in the picture above represents a 5′ PVC pipe.
 We started by assembling sections 1, 2, 3, and 4.

 Use Oatey PVC Cement to coat the end of each pipe and the inside of the joints.
 Then, you just push the pipe into the + or T joints and let it dry for at least 30 minutes.
-(Note, it is better to do this a few hours before you install the hoops to make sure the cement it completely dry).
+(Note, it is better to do this a few hours before you install the hoops to make sure the cement is completely dry).

+We ended up with three sections that look like the one in the picture above (1, 2, 3) and one end section (4).
 Make sure you make those sections on a flat surface, so the opening of the T and + joints all point in the same direction.

 Notice one thing here; since each of the + joints adds about an inch, we ended up with the last hoop pushed out of the frame.
 To fix this, we shortened the pipe sections that have a star above them in the diagram above.